-Help ContentsHow to Take a TestLesson Styles How to Take a Lesson Answering in English Answering in French Marking Progress Counters Test Tips How the Words were Chosen Tests in wordPROF Lessons in wordPROF "A Warning from our Statistician" How to Take a TestClick online vocabulary tests either here or on our home page.
-There are two types of test to choose from.
+Help ContentsTypes of TestLesson Styles How to Take a Lesson Answering in English Answering in French Marking Progress Counters Test Tips The Vocabulary Types of TestThere are two types of test to choose from.
 You can ... either, take a short test at a particular level

 or, test yourself on the Whole Vocabulary This test starts with easy words and moves to harder ones if you get them right -- so you can take this test whatever your current standard of French.

 Note 1 Words you get right from the advanced courses count for a lot more than those from the easier courses so your final percentage score may be a lot lower than you expected -- unless you scored 100%!
 Note 2 The number of words left in the test is shown in your words counter.
 You may notice this counter increase towards the end of the test.
 This is to make sure that there are enough words to assess you properly on your final course.
-Lesson StylesYou can also improve your vocabulary by taking our online lessons.
+Lesson StylesYou can also improve your vocabulary by taking the online lessons.
 You'll probably need to see each word a few times to learn it properly and there are two different lesson styles to help you.

 How to Take a LessonClick online lessons either here or on our home page.